 SLIDE TO GREGORY

-so the Divine power..., though exalted far above our nature and inaccessible to all approach, like a tender mother who joins in the inarticulate utterances of her babe, gives to our human nature what it is capable of receiving and thus in the various manifestations of God to man he both adapts Himself to man and speaks in human language and assumes wrath and pity and such– like emotions so that through feelings corresponding to our own infantile life, might be led as by the hand, and lay hold of the Divine nature by means of words which His foresight has given.
+so the Divine power...though exalted far above our nature and inaccessible to all approach, like a tender mother who joins in the inarticulate utterances of her babe, gives to our human nature what it is capable of receiving and thus in the various manifestations of God to man he both adapts Himself to man and speaks in human language and assumes wrath and pity and such-like emotions so that through feelings corresponding to our own infantile life, might be led as by the hand, and lay hold of the Divine nature by means of words which His foresight has given.

-So his metaphor depicts God communicating by non– linguistic means, like the mother or father of a new– born infant, stooping below or, perhaps in the context of this research, beyond the level of verbal expression.
+So his metaphor depicts God communicating by non-linguistic means, like the mother or father of a newborn infant, stooping below or, perhaps in the context of this research, beyond the level of verbal expression.

 SLIDE TO FATHER AND BABY

-A father channels his deepest emotion to his baby in such a form that the baby will be capable of grasping what he is communicating, namely her love for her child.
-Not only does he lower the level or depart from the natural vehicle of his own speech; she takes up the baby’s own mode of self– expression; she adopts the precise ‘non– verbal’ sounds and gestures which are the infant’s sole options for expressing him/herself.
+A father channels his deepest emotion to his baby in such a form that the infant will be capable of grasping what he is communicating, namely her love for her child.
+Not only does he lower the level or depart from the natural vehicle of his own speech; she takes up the baby’s own mode of self-expression; she adopts the precise ‘non-verbal’ sounds and gestures which are the infant’s sole options for expressing him/herself.
 There is nothing ambiguous about what is occurring in this encounter; anyone witnessing the scene will understand what is passing between father and baby – a non-lingusitic, but no less comprehensible, immediate, or intimate, communication of love.

-Fundamentally, the significance of such a depiction of God’s accommodative self– disclosure lies primarily in the idea that what might be described as God’s chosen accommodative range – the degree to which he will adapt his ways of being and communicating – is not limited to what can be accomplished by the simplification or ‘watering– down’ of complex theological concepts.
-God does not simply ‘take the edge off’ the more complex aspects of His being in order to disclose Himself to those He has made and with whom He would be in relationship.
-Rather, He does what needs to be done and moreover, what is instinctively to be done, in order to reveal Himself and His love.
+Fundamentally, the significance of such a depiction of God’s accommodative self-disclosure lies primarily in the idea that what might be described as God’s chosen accommodative range – the degree to which he will adapt his ways of being and communicating – is not limited to what can be accomplished by the simplification or ‘watering-down’ of complex theological concepts.
+God does not simply ‘take the edge off’ the more complex aspects of his being in order to disclose himself to those He has made and with whom He would be in relationship.
+Rather, he does what needs to be done and moreover, what is instinctively to be done, in order to reveal himself and his love.
 So His approaches to human beings can also involve communicating without recognisable words at all, to those for whom words have no power to convey meaning.
 Moreover, such revelation, given without the use of verbal expression might even seem, like a mother’s babbling with her infant, to be somehow more immediate and unconfined than anything words can embrace, however powerfully they are utilised.
-Again, just as a mother does not baulk at the idea of being found using babbling sounds with her baby but instinctively adapts her mode of articulation to his in order to establish and maintain relationship, so, we might argue that God will use whatever form of communication is necessary to bridge the gap between himself and any human being’s ability to apprehend Him.
+Gregory’s explanation of God’s range of accommodation suggests that God will use whatever form of communication is necessary to bridge the gap between himself and any human being’s ability to apprehend Him.

 SLIDE TO ‘SO WHAT ARE WE SAYING?

-God is in His very being is a communicating God, desirous of relationship with every human
+God, in His very being, is a communicating God, desirous of relationship with every human

-The fact that God accommodates himself at all and the manner in which he does so reveal profound insights into his desire for human beings to encounter him.
+The fact that God accommodates himself at all, and the manner in which he does so, reveal a number of profound insights into his desire for human beings to encounter him.